-Core Research Training is being carried through theoretical and practical, hands on experience in related academic and industrial sectors.
-The theoretical study and approach has already resulted to a book chapter on Springer, as well as seven conference papers relevant to e-documentation of Monuments and Education, a poster presentation, numerous research reports and contributions to project's Deliverables.
+The Core Research Training was carried out through theoretical and practical, hands-on experience in related academic and industrial sectors.
+The theoretical study and approach has already resulted to a book chapter published by Springer, seven conference papers relevant to e-documentation of Monuments and Education, poster presentations, numerous research reports and contributions to the project's Deliverables.

-Moreover, the training I am receiving from Digital Heritage Research Lab, in combination with ITN-DCH, is crucial to my future career.
-Aside from the knowledge gained in terms of semantic representation, knowledge engineering, archaeological and architectural documentation, 2D/3D digitization and 3D modeling technologies, the fellowship provides research presentations, public outreach and networking with researchers from other disciplines.
-The extensive attendances and active participations at conferences, workshops and summer school, have provided me with a broader view of the DCH domain and helped me understand my work as a researcher in a multidisciplinary field and the approaches that I have to develop concerning my research in connection with other professionals.
-In addition, the project's concept has entirely changed my scientific perspectives.
-The connection and communication with the other fellows, supervisors and institutions have enlarged my research context by fulfilling it with new research paths and ideas.
-My exposure to other researchers' work have helped me to develop my English language, presentation and communication skills and transcended my national point-of-view concerning my research, to an International and European one.
+Moreover, the training I received from Digital Heritage Research Lab, in combination with ITN-DCH, are crucial for my future career.
+Aside from the knowledge gained in terms of semantic representation, knowledge engineering, archaeological and architectural documentation, 2D/3D digitization and 3D modeling technologies, the fellowship provided research presentations, public outreach and networking with researchers from other disciplines.
+The extensive attendances and active participations at conferences, workshops and summer school, offered me a broader view of the DCH domain and helped me understand my work as a researcher in a multidisciplinary field, as well as the approaches that I need to develop concerning my research in connection with other professionals.
+In addition, the project changed entirely my scientific perspectives.
+The relation and communication with the other fellows, supervisors and institutions have enlarged my research context by fulfilling it with new research paths and ideas.
+My exposure to other researchers' work has also helped me to improve my English language, presentation and communication skills and has transformed my national point-of-view regarding research, to an International and European one.